jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 These are the same steps that you performed with the command line.
-To see that your app was updated again, go to the Build & Deploy page, wait until it shows that the application was deployed again, and then click the link in the **Deploy to** field.
+To see that your app was updated again, go to the Build & Deploy page, wait until it shows that the application was deployed again, and then click the URL link next to the value in the **Deploy to** field.

-The Bluemix application dashboard opens.
-When you click the URL on the dashboard, it takes you to your updated running application.
+When you click the URL you see your updated running application.

 ![Our really cool app](/tutorials/jazzeditor/images/really-cool.png)